junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

   final aggregate result obtained by the Aggregators and minimizes the risk of training a bad machine learning model.

+  > CP: Minimizes the risk or eliminates it?
+What do you mean by "bad"?
+The
+  > abstract of the paper mentions "poisoning attacks"; I'd suggest defining
+  > this here in the intro.

 * Honest Clients should be accepted with high probability.

+  > CP: Do you mean the measurements generated by honest Clients?

+  > CP: Prio3 always accepts honest measurements.
+It's worth nothing here that
+  > PINE trades non-zero completeness error for reduced proof size.

 * An attacker that controls the Collector, a subset of Clients, and all but one Aggregators, learns statistically close to nothing about the measurements of